forcedotcom/salesforcedx-vscode/packages/salesforcedx-vscode-apex-replay-debugger/README.md

 }
 ```

+### Set Breakpoints and Checkpoints

+Before you generate a debug log for replay debugging, set breakpoints and checkpoints.

+1. To set line breakpoints, open a `.cls` or `.trigger` file and click the column to the left of the line numbers.
+1. For more information than line breakpoints provide, add checkpoints.
+You can set up to five checkpoints to get heap dumps when lines of code run.
+All local variables, static variables, and trigger context variables have better information at checkpoints.
+Trigger context variables don’t exist in logs and are available only at checkpoint locations.
+In Visual Studio Code, a checkpoint is a type of breakpoint.
+Checkpoints function like breakpoints while replay debugging from a log.
+Set up and upload your checkpoints before you start an Apex Replay Debugger session.
+    1. Set checkpoints on up to five lines in Apex classes or triggers.
+        1. Click the line of code where you want to set the checkpoint.
+        1. Open the command palette (press Cmd+Shift+P on macOS or Ctrl+Shift+P on Windows or Linux).
+        1. Run **SFDX: Toggle Checkpoint**.

+        - Or, right-click in the gutter to the left of the line numbers, select **Add Conditional Breakpoint** | **Expression**, and set the expression to `Checkpoint`.

+        - Or, to convert an existing breakpoint into a checkpoint, right-click the breakpoint, and select **Edit Breakpoint** | **Expression**.
+Set the expression to `Checkpoint`.

+    1. To upload your checkpoints to your org to collect heap dump information, open the command palette, and run **SFDX: Update Checkpoints in Org**.

 ### Set Up an Apex Replay Debugger Session for a Scratch Org or a Default Development Org

 If you’re debugging an issue in a scratch org, or in a sandbox or DE org that you’ve set as your default org in VS Code, we provide tools to generate a debug log to replay.
 Enable logging, reproduce your issue, get your debug log from the org, and then start a debugging session.